Why looking after our colleagues is pivotal

 We’ve also looked at how we can support one another internally, and we are about to start training up 70 Health & Wellbeing first aiders and 12 Wellbeing Champions across all departments and sites.
 We really want our colleagues to feel they can discuss any topic with their champion or aider with those selected completing a VRQ – Level 2 Mental Health course.
 I’m excited to see the roll-out and progression of this programme over the coming months and hope to promote some healthy conversations across the business that focus on mental wellbeing.

 As a bunch, ‘Yodellers’ are humble, hard-working and good at what they do.
-As a business we need to develop, grow and support all colleagues and that is why health and wellbeing is such an important part of Yodel’s plans for 2021”
+As a business we need to develop, grow and support all colleagues and that is why health and wellbeing is such an important part of Yodel’s plans”